xbeat/Machine-Learning/README.md

 Balancing Accuracy and Interpretability in Machine Learning

 In machine learning, achieving high accuracy is often the primary goal.
 However, interpretability is equally important, especially in critical domains like healthcare and finance.
 This presentation explores the trade-offs between accuracy and interpretability, and demonstrates techniques to balance both using Python.

+## Fundamentals of Data Analysis with Python

+Data Loading and Initial Exploration

+Data analysis begins with loading datasets efficiently into pandas DataFrames, which provide powerful tools for exploration.
+Understanding the structure, data types, and basic statistics of your dataset forms the foundation for deeper analysis.

 ## Euclidean Distance Pitfalls in Python Visualizations